afs/BSBM/README.md

 In the  `/Run` area, the script "results" generates

-    results Results/res-??.xml Results/res-??.xml
+    results Results/res-??.xml ...

-where `??` are size names.

-An HTML is written to stdout.
+where `??` are any size names. e.g. `res-1m.xml`.
+An HTML file is written to stdout.

-The original results generator can be run with "results_bm".
+The original results generator can be run with "results_bm" and it writes generated HTML files in `HTML/`.

 ### Processes for TDB backed stores.